 Formerly known as “Office Web Apps,” this is a browser-based version of Microsoft Office that includes Word, Excel, PowerPoint and OneNote.
 Office Online can be a great alternative to installing the desktop version of Microsoft Office, or it can be used when you are away from your primary computer.
 To access Office Online: 1) log in to Outlook on the web, 2) click on the app launcher, and 3) select “Word Online,” “Excel Online,” “PowerPoint Online,” or “OneNote Online.”

 An Office 365 Group is shared workspace for email, conversations, files, and events.
-It includes an Inbox, Calendar, and OneDrive storage.
+It includes an Inbox, Calendar, and OneDrive for Business storage.
 All groups are public by default to make joining a group easier.
 For a quick overview of groups, watch this video.
 Additional information about groups can be found in this document.